atanashristov/study-vue/vue-3-mastery/05-vue-router/05.69-nested-routes/Notes.md

 - src\pages\ArticlePage\ArticleCommentList.vue

 Note: We define `loadComments` and we also add a watcher.
-That way even if we manually change the article ID in the browser url, it will refresh the proper comments.
+That way even if we change the article ID in the browser url (manually or tapping on a link), it will refresh the proper comments even .

 ```js
 <template>